jbenasuli/consumer_behavior/README.md

 ### Background

-The goal of the project is to investigate how big data and machine learning can help ecommerce companies drive growth and improvements.
+This page contains summary results and visualizations of our study into consumer behavior.
+In order to gain insight into how big data can offer ecommerce companies greater opportunity to drive sales and revenue, we leveraged machine learning algorithms to analyze Amazon customer data.

 ### Research Questions